ooichianni/Intel_SD_Training/Readme_sd_training.md

 (iii) Fault: There is a physical damage/defect compared to the good system, which may or may not cause system failure (eg: might cause by fabrication wire-connection problem)
 (iv) Error: An error is caused by a fault because of which system went to erroneous state (eg: there is x/z(high impedance)–might cause by connection cutoff)
 (v) Failure: System is not providing the expected service (eg: design not meeting specification)
-:bulb A fault causes an error when leads to the system failure
+💡 A fault causes an error when leads to the system failure
 (vi) Fault Coverage: Percentage of the total number of logical faults that can be tested using a given test set T
 -After post production, have a testing list (eg: make sure all wire connected, data transfer properly, no crosstalk)
 (vii) Defect level: Refers to the fraction of shipped parts that are defective.
 Or, the proportion of the faulty chip in which fault isn’t detected and has been classified as good (eg: out of 100 chips, 10 chips are faulty chips)
 7. DFT techniques
 There are mainly categorized 2 main ones:
 (i)	Ad-hoc technique/steps (following basic step by designing it self)
-- Can refer here for details on race condition: Avoid combinational feedback (race condition)
+> Can refer here for details on race condition: Avoid combinational feedback (race condition)
 https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/visual-basic/language-compilers/race-conditions-deadlocks

 -All flip flops must be initializable (if ff get into unknown state x/z, then need reset to set to initial state)
 -Partition a large circuit into small blocks
 -Provide test control for the signals which are not controllable (controllability-give test case)